Werner Stötzer: Life

-Werner Stötzer was first married to graphic Artist Renate Rauschenbach from 1961 to 1992.
-With their daughter Carla (*1961) they lived in their house in Berlin-Altglienicke from 1961 to 1978 in.
+Werner Stötzer was first married to graphic artist Renate Rauschenbach from 1961 to 1992.
+With their daughter Carla (*1961) they lived in their house in Berlin-Altglienicke from 1961 to 1978.
 After living in a succession of apartments and ateliers in Berlin and Vilmnitz (Putbus) on the Island of Rügen, he relocated to Altlangsow, some 70 km (45 miles) to the east of Berlin and (since 1945) some 20 km (12 miles) to the west of the frontier with Poland.
-Here, for almost thirty years, he worked, living in a former presbytery with his second wife, the sculptress Sylvia Hagen.
+Here, for almost thirty years, he worked, living in a former presbytery with his second wife, the sculptor Sylvia Hagen.
 From this marriage their son Carl-Hagen Stötzer was born in 1978.